Do Go On - 396 - Rosemary Brown: A Musical Seance

 I don't know.

-I don't think you could possibly be pronouncing either of those words so wrong that we wouldn't have figured it out in context
+I don't think you could possibly be pronouncing either of those words so wrong

-if we knew the same, you know.
+if we knew some time, you know?

-But I thought, like we did a few weeks ago on the Shags episode,
+But I thought, like we did a few weeks ago

-we'll pause here and I'll play this piece of music, Grubelai,
+and I'll play this piece of music, Grubelai,

-which was recorded for you two, and then we can come back
+which was recorded for you two

-and we can give yourali.
-Yeah.
-Which was recorded for you two and then we can come back and we can give your thoughts.
+and then we can come back and we can give your thoughts.

 Great.

-so you can see if you recognise it.
+so you can see if you're recognised.

-So, yeah, what do you think of that?
+So yeah, what do you think of that?

 Very dramatic.